omisolaidowu/psychlab-zoom-meeting-and-data-api/README.md

 # Psycho-Therapy Booking Web Application API

-This API is built using Python's Fast API and MongoDB as the database.
+This API is built using Python's FastAPI and MongoDB as the database.

 ### This API is still under development but it currently handles the following endpoints: